profic/hbase/ch04/README.txt

 2) Implementation with spark:

 !!
-Change checkpointDir  in SparkEventProcessorto yours hdfs path
+Change checkpointDir in StreamingEventProcessor to yours hdfs path

-spark-submit --master local --class hbase.SparkEventProcessor target/hbase-task.jar
+spark-submit --master local --class hbase.StreamingEventProcessor target/hbase-task.jar
 It will run random generation values.

 It's possible to send commands from server:
 - run 'nc -l localhost 9999' from terminal
-- run spark-submit --master local --class hbase.SparkEventProcessor target/hbase-task.jar network
+- run spark-submit --master local[4] --class hbase.StreamingEventProcessor target/hbase-task.jar network
 - type in terminal tuples like '1 10', '1 20'

-Each 3 seconds (configurable, val emitInterval = Seconds(3) in SparkEventProcessor) spark will write updated or new values to hbase and print them to console
+Each 3 seconds (configurable, val emitInterval = Seconds(3) in StreamingEventProcessor) spark will write updated or new values to hbase and print them to console